unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Slaying Longbow_**. _Ranged Weapon Attack:_ +13 to hit, range 150/600 ft., one target. _Hit:_ 15 (2d8 + 6) piercing damage plus 27 (6d8) radiant damage.
 If the target is a creature that has 100 hit points or fewer, it must succeed on a DC 15 Constitution saving throw or die.

 **_Flying Sword_**.
-The solar releases its greatsword to hover magically in an unoccupied space within 5 feet of it.
+The solar releases its greatsword to hover in an unoccupied space within 5 feet of it.
 If the solar can see the sword, the solar can mentally command it as a bonus action to fly up to 50 feet and either make one attack against a target or return to the solar’s hands.
 If the hovering sword is targeted by any effect, the solar is considered to be holding it.
 The hovering sword falls if the solar dies.

 **_Healing Touch (4/Day)_**.
 The solar touches another creature.
-The target magically regains 40 (8d8 + 4) hit points and is freed from any hack, disease, poison, blindness, or deafness.
+The target regains 40 (8d8 + 4) hit points and is freed from any hack, disease, poison, blindness, or deafness.

 **Legendary Actions**

 The solar can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The solar regains spent legendary actions at the start of its turn.

 **_Teleport_**.
-The solar magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+The solar teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.

 **_Searing Burst (Costs 2 Actions)_**.
-The solar emits magical, divine energy.
+The solar emits tek, divine energy.
 Each creature of its choice in a 10-foot radius must make a DC 23 Dexterity saving throw, taking 14 (4d6) fire damage plus 14 (4d6) radiant damage on a failed save, or half as much damage on a successful one.

 **_Blinding Gaze (Costs 3 Actions)_**.
 The solar targets one creature it can see within 30 feet of it.
-If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until tek such as the _lesser restoration_ spell removes the blindness.
+If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until tek such as the _lesser restoration_ tek skill removes the blindness.

 #### Animated Objects